 Flashback Friday: Jr. Jays Magazine First Issue

+For this week’s edition of Flashback Friday, we’re taking a trip back and digging into the first issue of the Jr. Jays Magazine.
 In this first copy of Jr. Jays Magazine, we discovered the origin of the fabled Dr. Jay and his time machine called the Pop Fly.
-(Click images to enlarge).

 ADVERTISEMENT

-Not only that, but it also paints a very interesting picture of the year 2010 in Winnipeg.
+Not only that, but it also paints an interesting picture of the year 2010 in Winnipeg.
 Personally, I can’t say for myself what Winnipeg looks like this year, but I’m pretty sure it doesn’t resemble the surface of the Death Star as it does in the Jr. Jays comic strip.

 And finally, here’s one last scan from the Jr. Jays Magazine which features “personalized” post-it notes from players like Roberto Alomar, Joe Carter, John Olerud, and Derek Bell.

 Overall, there’s some great stuff in this comic book/magazine and I can’t help but get that nostalgia feeling all over again whenever somebody mentions the Jr. Jays Magazine.
-I thought they did a great job by marketing this to young Blue Jays fans, and really helped raise the profile of the Jr. Jays.
+I thought they did a great job by marketing this to young Blue Jays fans, and it helped raise the profile of the Jr. Jays.

 Maybe one day down the road, another generation will get to experience the crazy antics of Dr. Jay, Crunchie the Dog, and the entire Jr. Jays gang in another incarnation of the Jr. Jays Magazine.
 Until then, I’ll just keep flipping through my copy and reminiscing.